jedney0901/vending-machine-app/README.md

 * ReactJS
     - To build an app quickly such as this I thought it would be perfect for something like create-react-app which lets me spin up an app pretty quickly and would also allow me to showcase modu.
 * Mocha Chai
     - I had been recently doing high code coverage on a previous project I had completed for an internship and wanted to see whether I could replicate this.
+Unfortunately I had trouble setting up my testing environment so I reverted back to Jest/Enzyme and started working through that.
+* Jest Enzyme

 ### Planning